-The Atlantic Council Global Energy Center is excited to launch a new online event series: EnergySource Innovation Stream.
-Building off the Global Energy Center’s EnergySource blog and soon-to-be-announced EnergySource podcast, Innovation Stream will highlight new energy technologies with the potential to reshape the global energy system through discussions with companies and individuals working diligently to bring those innovations to market at scale.
+On March 31, 2020, the Atlantic Council Global Energy Center hosted the first installment in the new EnergySource Innovation Stream series.
+Building off the Global Energy Center’s EnergySource blog and soon-to-be-announced EnergySource podcast, EnergySource Innovation Stream highlights new energy technologies with the potential to reshape the global energy system through discussions with the companies and individuals working diligently to bring those innovations to market at scale.

 Claude Letourneau is currently the president and chief executive officer of Svante Inc. He boasts thirty years’ of experience in advanced technology development and commercialization, and a broad range of project management experience.
 Prior to Svante, he held senior management roles with Canam Group Inc., SNC-Lavalin Inc., and Kontron Embedded Computers AG, and founded two technology companies: Vaperma, Inc. (membrane-based gas separation) and Avestor Inc. (thin-film lithium polymer batteries).
-Claude received a Bachelor of Applied Science in chemical engineering and a Masters in chemical engineering from University Laval, Quebec
+Claude received a Bachelor of Applied Science in chemical engineering and a Masters in chemical engineering from University Laval, Quebec.

 New Atlanticist Feb 7, 2020

 US Senator Sheldon Whitehouse (D-RI) blasted the US Government for its delay in implementing carbon capture and storage (CCS) legislation and the US Congress for refusing to adopt serious carbon pricing reform during remarks to the Atlantic Council on February 4.
 Whitehouse rebuked the US Department of the Treasury for dragging its feet on implementing the ”45Q” CCS tax credit.

 EnergySource Feb 4, 2020

 Northern Lights, a carbon capture and storage (CCS) project backed, in part, by the Norwegian government is set to bolster European and global carbon capture innovation, accelerating climate progress and exemplifying the next wave of global CCS facilities.

 EnergySource Apr 12, 2019

 While serving as Franklin D. Roosevelt’s director of the US Office of Scientific Research and Development in 1944, Vannevar Bush wrote: “Basic research is the pacemaker for technological progress.”
 He championed the idea of a sequential relationship between government-funded research and development (R&D) and innovation.
 In his view, the government provides funding for basic research, […]